Skip to main content

 Paphos

-Paphos is known for its fresh seafood, including grilled octopus and fish meze.
-The region also produces its own variety of halloumi cheese.
+Paphos is seafood country, from grilled octopus to a full fish meze.
+The region also makes its own version of halloumi.

 Cultural Significance: